CodeMouse92/quantified-task-management/README.md

 _if you understood everything about the task_. d1 would be a single work session, while d5 would exceed a sprint.

-**Friction** is a measure of available documentation and precedence for completing the task. f1 would be a task for which there is a complete tutorial, while f5 would be pure invention.
+**Friction** is a measure of available documentation and precedent for completing the task. f1 would be a task for which there is a complete tutorial, while f5 would be pure invention.